godevsig/grepo/perf/topid/README.md

 ## Real time priority

-It is seen sometimes especially in very high CPU load condition that there are abnormal high spikes showed in CPU usage chart, it is because the gre(gshell runtime environment) in which topid.go is running has low schedule priority, causing delayed colletion of performance data and then CPU usage is incorrectly calculated.
+It is seen sometimes especially in very high CPU load condition that there are abnormal high spikes showed in CPU usage chart, it is because the grg(gshell runtime group) in which topid.go is running has low scheduling priority, causing delayed colletion of performance data and then CPU usage is incorrectly calculated.

-That is why we use `gsh run -rt 91` to start topid.go, which sets the gre to SCHED_RR 91
+That is why we use `gsh run -rt 91` to start topid.go, which sets the grg to SCHED_RR 91
 priority:

 ```